 Additionally, the California Supreme Court clarified section 186.22(a) is not violated by a gang member acting alone but is violated only when an active gang member commits a felony offense with one or more members of his or her gang

 The Gang Member Database

-Law enforcement officials maintain a shared with police and sheriff’s departments from across the state of California.
+Law enforcement officials maintain a shared with police and sheriff’s departments across California.
 The San Diego police department and other law enforcement agencies throughout the state also operate their own regional registries.
-You can be added to a registry without being convicted of a crime if police believe you are part of a street gang based on information such as known associates, tattoos, self-admission, etc. You will be added to the statewide gang member registry if you are convicted of a gang crime.
+You can be added to a registry without being convicted of a crime if police believe you are part of a criminal street gang based on information such as known associates, tattoos, self-admission, etc. You will be added to the statewide gang member registry if you are convicted of a gang crime.

-When you have been accused of a gang crime, do not tell anything to the police or prosecutors unless you have a criminal defense lawyer present.
+When you have been accused of criminal activity related to a street gang, do not say anything to the police or prosecutors unless you have a criminal defense lawyer present.
 Remember that anything you say can and will be used against you.
 As soon as you have been arrested, call (760) 643-4050 or (858) 486-3024 to schedule a free consultation with the criminal defense law firm of Peter M. Liss.